Getting to Yes on Your Grant Agreement

 1. Prepare in advance for documents you know you will need

+Many federal grants require the same or similar documentation, so there are some items you can begin to prepare as soon as you learn about your award.
 The DOT Project Readiness Checklist (PDF version) has more detail on how to prepare for many of these requirements and documentation requests.
-Another great resource is the U.S. DOT Project Delivery Center of Excellence, which has resources to support community engagement, environmental reviews, and compliance with equity and civil rights laws.
-The delivery center also has many resources that will be helpful in the implementation and evaluation phases of your project life cycle.
+The U.S. DOT Project Delivery Center of Excellence also provides information about how to support community engagement, conduct environmental reviews, and ensure compliance with equity and civil rights laws.
+The project delivery center also has many resources that will be helpful in the implementation and evaluation phases of your project life cycle.

 2. Start the project planning process and be ready to provide a detailed budget